mimiro-io/objectstorage-datalayer/README.md

 `DeliverOnceConfig.DefaultNamespace` | The namespace for properties in the entities.
 `DeliverOnceConfig.BaseUrl` | Audience URL, used for local testing.
 `DeliverOnceConfig.ClientSecret` | ClientSecret for auth.
 The value should represent the secrets name in environmental variables.
-`flatfile.rawRecord` | If set to true, the raw record will be added to the entity as a property called `data`.
-Default: false

 #### Encoders.